 The net result is the same, though obviously sensor IS is built into the camera, so offers its benefits to every lens you buy, even very old lenses, or third-party lenses attached via adapters.
 Many Pentax DSLR users treasure this functionality for exactly this reason.
 The number of lenses available for, or which can be made compatible with the Pentax K-mount is vast, and built-in stabilization makes shooting with them much easier.

 Lens-based IS has the advantage of stabilizing the view through the viewfinder as well as reducing blur in the final picture, but if you intend to buy several lenses it can end up being more expensive as stabilized lenses typically cost more than their non-stabilized equivalents.
 At the moment Sony, Pentax and Olympus offer in-body sensor stabilization, whereas Canon and Nikon offer stabilized lenses (including standard ‘kit’ lenses).

 If you’re used to using a compact digital camera picking up and taking pictures with a digital SLR will be a revelation; even entry-level models focus and shoot faster than any compact.
 As you move up the range to more expensive models focus speed will increase slightly, but the real difference is continuous shooting frame rate, something of vital importance to sports and wildlife photographers.

-Most entry level DSLRs offer a continuous shooting rate of less than 5 frames per second; plenty enough for most casual photographers trying to snap the kids or pets running around the back yard.
+Most entry-level DSLRs offer a continuous shooting rate of fewer than 5 frames per second; plenty enough for most casual photographers trying to snap the kids or pets running around the back yard.
 The most basic models limit the number of shots you can take in a single ‘burst’ (especially if you’re shooting in the highest quality RAW mode), but again this isn’t likely to trouble the average user.